my-rds-store/my_study/source/english/how-to-improve-your-listening-skills.rst

-so you have lesson one and you listen and you listen, and you read it then you listen agian, and you understand twenty thirty percent, move on to the next one. don't try to you know master. and particular lesson or conten item. it's all exposure, it's all helping the brain get used to the language.
+so you have lesson one and you listen and you listen, and you read it then you listen agian, and you understand twenty thirty percent, move on to the next one.

+don't try to you know master.
+and **particular** lesson or content item. it's all **exposure**, it's all helping the brain get used to the language.

 remember you nead repetition and novelty, after a while if you're listening to the same thing over and over again. the brain is picking up less and less and less.

-so you have to move to the next lesson, and to next lesson so keep pushing yourself forward , maintain that balance between repetition and novelty. and there's all kinds of research into how the brian learns that sort of block learning that third fourth fifth time we read something or we listen to something.
+so you have to move to the next lesson, and to next lesson so keep pushing yourself forward , **maintain** that **balance** between repetition and novelty.

+and there's all kinds of research **into** how the brian learns that sort of block learning, that third fourth fifth time we read something or we listen to something.
 .(有一些涉及大脑学习的影响因素的研究表明当我们重复听或读某些内容到了第三遍四遍五遍)

-we are in fact learning less and less.

-so you have to keep moving forward.
+we are in fact learning less and less. so you have to keep moving forward.

-now so don't worry about losing focus.

-don't worry about what you don't understand.

-keep challenging or rewarding you brain with new material.
+now so don't worry about losing focus. don't worry about what you don't understand. keep challenging or rewarding you brain with new **material** .

-but do have enough repetition.

-so that you start to notice certain things that you didn't notice the first time.
+but do have enough repetition. so that you start to notice **certain** things that you didn't notice the first time.

 and this is the next point about listening.